 Sounds complicated right?
 It’s really not.
 This printer ships fully assembled and ready to go.
 It works with any PC or Mac, and even includes an SD card (and wifi support) so you can move your models across effortlessly.
 Sure, it’s a little slower than most, but it’s also far smaller, meaning you don’t need a dedicated space for it on your desk.

-The only real issue with this printer is that some materials require an enclosure to print well, which this model doesn’t have.
+The only real problem with this printer is that some materials need an enclosure to print well, which this model doesn’t have.
 That said, it’s easy enough to create your own and in a pinch, even a plastic tub will work.

 Comgrow Creality Ender 3